Election 2020: National's Judith Collins and Paul Goldsmith respond to news NZ is in a recession

 - Election 2020: Greens prepared to walk away from part in next Government if post-election talks...

+Goldsmith said the Treasury has "got sloppy" under Robertson, after the department was forced to make a number of corrections to the Prefu (Pre-Election Economic and Fiscal Update) printed document.

-In fact, according to Statistics NZ, it was the largest quarterly fall recorded since the current series began in 1987.
+According to Statistics NZ, the drop was the largest quarterly fall recorded since the current series began in 1987.

 It is the second quarter in a row where GDP has been negative – this meets the technical definition of a recession.